isomerpages/govtech-govstack/pages/speakers-bio.md

 [Back to the top](#backto-top)
 <a id="keith-oh"></a>
 ### **Keith Oh, Head of Product Design, Carousell**
-Keith is curious about how technology changes the way we work, play and engage with one another.
-Trained in design, psychology and engineering, he adapts methods and tools from multiple disciplines to create meaningful products, services and experiences.
-His work has taken him around the world, across multiple industries.
-Currently, as Head of Product Design at Carousell, Keith often thinks about what a smart, convenient, and community-focused classifieds marketplace can be.<br>
+Keith is curious about how technology changes the way we live.
+Trained in design, psychology and engineering—it's possible!—he adapts methods and tools from multiple disciplines to create meaningful products, services and experiences across a wide spectrum of industries and markets.
+Now, as Carousell’s Head of Product Design, Keith constantly thinks about how technology can be used to inspire the world to buy and sell secondhand and live with joy.<br>
 [Back to the top](#backto-top)
 <a id="dominic-chan"></a>
 ### **Dominic Chan, Director, Moments of Life**